|

 Baron’s Hall

+The antiques are pretty impressive in this space.
 One of the things that stood out to me was the enormous stone fireplaces that towered over me.
-Imagine a fireplace so big that you can stand inside of it.
+Imagine a fireplace so big that I could stand inside of it.

+Flanking the fireplaces and continuing down the walls were a series of beautiful portraits and delicate tapestries.
 There was so much to enjoy from floor to ceiling, including the painted window depicting the signing of the Magna Carta.

-Two of the pieces that fascinated me were an ornate sleigh that seemed too beautiful to use and an old Chinese single-person litter adorned in black velvet.
+Two pieces that fascinated me were an ornate sleigh that seemed too beautiful to use and an old Chinese single-person litter adorned in black velvet.
 Litters are wheelless vehicles, used for centuries to transport people.

 An ornate sleigh in the Baron's Hall